gckopper/photoViewer/README.md

 ## Live Development

-DISCLAIMER: The following describes development using wails should work, however, IT DOES NOT WORK.
-I am currently using a release build to test the app.
-Its annoying, but it gets the job done for now.

 To run in live development mode, run `wails dev` in the project directory.
 This will run a Vite development server that will provide very fast hot reload of your frontend changes.
 If you want to develop in a browser and have access to your Go methods, there is also a dev server that runs on <http://localhost:34115>.
 Connect